Skip To Main Content

 Harvest of the Month (HOTM) is a nutrition education program that celebrates the bounty and diversity of fruits and vegetables grown in California.
 In OUSD, we use the HOTM program to provide education on fruits and vegetables, our food system, and California agriculture.

 Nutrition Services plays a crucial role in the HOTM program by serving the HOTM every day on school produce bars.
-We also work closely with the Education and Community Programs team at the Center to source HOTM produce from Organic, BIPOC-Owned, Woman-Owned, Local, or Small-Scale farms in California.
+We also work closely with the Environment, Food, and Garden team at the Center to source HOTM produce from Organic, BIPOC-Owned, Woman-Owned, Local, or Small-Scale farms in California.

-To learn some more Stone Fruit facts, visit the Center's Education and Community Program's web page.
+To learn some more Mandarin facts and access classroom Harvest of the Month programming, visit the Center's Education and Community Program's web page.

 First page of the PDF file: OUSDHOTMcalendar2023-2026